microsoft/computervision-recipes/tests/README.md

  * In the unit tests we just make sure the notebook runs.
  * In the smoke tests, we run AzureML notebooks.
- * The integration test folder is a holding spot for future tests.
+ * The integration tests are used to check that the models are performing at a given threshold.

 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).